bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-03-10-newsletter.md

-    - *Using time-based or height-based parameters:* the proposal describes the tradeoffs between setting its `start`, `timeout`, and `minimum_activation` parameters using either times (based on the median of the previous 11 blocks) or block heights.
-Using times would result in the smallest and easiest to review patch to Bitcoin Core.
+    - *Using time-based or height-based parameters:* the proposal describes the tradeoffs between setting its `start`, `timeout`, and `minimum_activation` parameters using either timestamps (based on the median of the previous 11 blocks) or block heights.
+Using timestamps would result in the smallest and easiest-to-review patch to Bitcoin Core.
 Using heights would provide a bit more predictability, especially for miners, and would be compatible with other attempts using BIP8.

-    - *Myopic:* there was [concern][russell concern] that the proposal is too focused on the short term: "Speedy Trial fully prepares for the (likely) case where miners activate taproot, but it does nothing to codify lessons learned from Segwit's failure to activate in a timely manner.
+    - *Myopic:* there was [concern][russell concern] that the proposal is too focused on the short term.
+As [summarized on IRC][irc speedy]:
+      "Speedy Trial fully prepares for
+      the (likely) case where miners activate taproot, but it does nothing to codify lessons learned from Segwit's failure to activate in a timely manner.
 We have an opportunity with the